Christian-Zech/Aggie-Registration-Notifier/README.md

 ### Technologies Used
 - HTML/CSS/JavaScript: For the front-end design and user interaction.
 - Node.js: For backend logic and handling database interactions
-- Oracle SQL cloud database: Stores user emails so it can be easily retrieved
+- Oracle SQL cloud database: Stores user emails and desired class information so it can be easily retrieved
 - Python: There is a seperate python script that does the emailing using SMTP not included in this repository

 ### Contributing